Marian Rivera: Personal life

-In August 2014, during a live airing of Rivera's dance program, Dantes, her longtime boyfriend, made a special guest appearance.
+In August 2014, during a live airing of Rivera's dance program, Dingdong Dantes, her longtime boyfriend, made a special guest appearance.
 Dantes made a surprise live proposal to Rivera.
 It was the second proposal by Dantes; the first one was in Macau.
 In order to marry him, she had to be received into the Roman Catholic Church via conditional baptism as her baptism in Spain was not recognized as valid since the church that administered it was not on the list of recognized valid baptisms by the Roman Catholic Church in the Philippines at the time.
 Prior to her rebaptism in the Roman Catholic Church, Rivera was a practicing Aglipayan of the Philippine Independent Church.

-On 30 December 2014, she married Dingdong Dantes.
+On 30 December 2014, she married Dantes.
 The wedding was held at Cubao Cathedral in Quezon City, while the reception took place at the Mall of Asia Arena in Pasay, and was televised on GMA Network.
 Dantes and Rivera had invited over 1,200 guests to their wedding.
-In April 2015, the couple announced that they were expecting their first child.
-Rivera gave birth to a daughter, Maria Letizia (named Zia), at the Makati Medical Center on 23 November 2015.
+In April 2015, the couple announced that they were expecting their first child; Rivera gave birth to a daughter on 23 November of the same year at the Makati Medical Center named Maria Letizia (nicknamed Zia).

 Rivera supports breastfeeding in public.
 She was given the Breastfeeding Influencer and Advocate Award by the Mother and Child Nurses Association of the Philippines on 25 November 2016, citing her advocacy for public breastfeeding.

 On 25 September 2018, Dantes and Rivera announced that they were expecting their second child.
-Their son, Jose Sixto Gonzalez (named Ziggy), was born at the Makati Medical Center on 16 April 2019.
+Their son, Jose Sixto IV (nicknamed Ziggy), was born at the Makati Medical Center on 16 April 2019, during Holy Tuesday of the Holy Week.
+He was named after his father, Dingdong Dantes, whose real name is Jose Sixto Dantes III.